charles-uno/charles-uno.github.io/_posts/2017-08-21-police-malpractice.md

 layout: post
 title: Badges and Bandages
 image: "/assets/images/thumb/blm.png"
-description: "When a doctor kills someone, we call it malpractice instead of murder.
-Might a similar system work for policing?"
+description: The cost of malpractice insurance pushes hospitals to constantly improve.
+Could it work for policing as well?
 tags: politics
 ---